-They’re most commonly formed for condominiums and planned urban developments (PUDs), a category which includes suburban communities.
+They are most commonly formed for condominiums and planned urban developments (PUDs), a category which includes suburban communities.
 Popular Loudoun neighborhoods like Brambleton, Willowsford, and One Loudoun are all part of HOAs that have varying kinds of covenants and requirements.

 HOA Articles of Incorporation typically grant developers privileged voting rights in governing the association during its beginning stages, while providing the means for the developer to exit financial and legal responsibility for the organization, transferring ownership to the homeowners of the association.
 This transfer typically occurs after a predetermined number of units have been sold — often two-thirds of the available lots or units.
 Once a neighborhood is totally built out, you and your neighbors will carry the responsibility for the association.

-Each homeowners association enforces its own governing documents in the form of restrictive covenants, by-laws, architectural guidelines and regulations.
+Each HOA enforces its own governing documents in the form of restrictive covenants, by-laws, architectural guidelines and regulations.
 Together, the “rules” of an HOA are meant to define the community standards for the purpose of protecting property values.
 The restrictive covenants vary widely from association to association; they may include guidelines on issues as varied as where parking is permissible, what architectural improvements are planned, or what landscaping homeowners can add and maintain.